thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 The <a
 href="http://www.nvidia.com/object/jetson-tk1-embedded-dev-kit.html">Nvidia
-Jetson </a> is a powerful  is a powerful board that uses the NVIDIA Tegra® K1 SoC and the same NVIDIA Kepler™ computing core designed.
+Jetson </a> is a powerful board that uses the NVIDIA Tegra® technology and NVIDIA Kepler™ computing core.
 Given the computation power and the relative low energy consumption, it is a competitve option to developping embedded systems.
-We wanted to have one of these boards getting data from the electronic nose (picture at the end of the post) for two main reasons: easy to change its location and exceptional performance for online computation.
+We wanted to have one of these boards recording from the electronic nose (picture at the end of the post) for two main reasons: easy to change its location and exceptional performance for online computation.
 The electronic nose uses a [FTDI